7hibaul7/holbertonschool-shell/README.md

-Shell training repo, each directory contains a file with a script.
+Shell training repo, each directory contains several files with a script in each.